leehiufung911/chameleon-autoresearch/README.md

 # Chameleon Autoresearch

 Can Agents perform the scientific method?
+(Spoiler: not very well/kinda?)

 TLDR: I tried to get Agents to generate hypotheses and test them, rinse and repeat, Ralph-loop style (Except unlike a ralph loop, it's not really iterative improvement towards a defined goal, it's more open-ended)
 Inspired by Terence Tao: "AI has driven the cost of idea generation to almost zero", and karpathy's autoresearch